Adriagc8/Adriagc8/README.md

 I specialize in:
 - Backend systems & APIs
 - Data infrastructure & distributed systems
-- AI-driven workflows and automation
+- AI-driven workflows and agent-based automation
 - Building real products in early-stage environments

 ---

 ## 🚀 How I work

-My workflow is highly focused on **speed, iteration, and execution**.
+My workflow is focused on **speed, iteration, and execution**.

 I actively use:
 - Cursor (AI-first development)